Ulithi: Occupation

 On 20 November 1944 the Ulithi harbor was attacked by Japanese kaiten manned torpedoes launched from two nearby submarines.
 The destroyer USS Case rammed one in the early morning hours.
 At 5:47 the fleet oiler USS Mississinewa, at anchor in the harbor, was struck and sunk.
 Destroyers began dropping depth charges throughout the anchorage.
 After the war Japanese naval officers said that two tender submarines, each carrying four manned torpedoes, had been sent to attack the fleet at Ulithi.
 Three of the kaiten were unable to launch due to mechanical problems and another ran aground on the reef.
 Two did make it into the lagoon, one of which sank USS Mississinewa.
 A second kaiten attack in January 1945 was foiled when I-48 was sunk by the destroyer escort USS Conklin.
 None of the 122 men aboard the Japanese submarine survived.

 On 11 March 1945, in a mission known as Operation Tan No. 2, several long range aircraft flying from southern Japan attempted a nighttime kamikaze attack on the naval base.
-One struck the Essex-class aircraft carrier USS Randolph, which had left a cargo light on despite the black out.
+One struck the Essex-class aircraft carrier USS Randolph, which had left a cargo light on despite the blackout.
 The plane struck over the stern starboard quarter, damaging the flight deck and killing a number of crewmen.
 Another crashed on Sorlen Island, having perhaps mistaken a signal tower there for the superstructure of an aircraft carrier.

 By 13 March there were 647 ships at anchor at Ulithi, and with the arrival of amphibious forces staging for the invasion of Okinawa the number of ships at anchor peaked at 722.

 In late June 1945, the Japanese aircraft-launching super submarines I-400 and I-401 were diverted from their planned attack on the Panama Canal to attack Ulithi Atoll.
 However, their mission was interrupted by the destruction of Nagasaki and Hiroshima, followed by the Japanese surrender.